Process, history, nutritional data… let’s explore more about this fermented dairy product.

 What is Greek yogurt?

-What is Greek yogurt - YINIIt is a concentrated fermented milk as defined by Codex Alimentarius, which specifies that the protein content must be at least 5.6 g per 100 g.
+Greek yogurt is a higher protein yogurt (≥5.6%) with a smooth creamy mouthfeel.
+It is a concentrated fermented milk as defined by Codex Alimentarius, which specifies that the protein content must be at least 5.6 g per 100 g.

 Reading the label provides useful clarifications on the real nature of the yogurt.